rackerlabs/rackspace-how-to/content/cloud-servers/generate-a-csr.md

 Rackspace provides the CSR Generator for generating a CSR.
 The CSR Generator shows you the CSRs that you currently have and lets you create new CSRs with a simple form.
 After you have entered your details, the generator combines them with your private key so that you can submit the combined encoded information to a CA.

-When you are done with the generator, you can return to the Cloud Control Panel by clicking any of the terms in the top navigation or by going to [mycloud.rackspace.com](https://mycloud.rackspace.com).
+When you are done with the generator, you can return to the Cloud Control Panel by clicking any of the terms in the top navigation or by going to [login.rackspace.com](https://login.rackspace.com) and selecting **Rackspace Cloud** from the drop-down product menu in the top navigation bar.

 #### Access the CSR Generator

 Access the CSR Generator [directly](https://csrgenerator.rackspace.com) or through the control panel by using the following steps:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com) and select **Rackspace Cloud** from the drop-down product menu in the top nagivation bar.
 2. In the top navigation bar, click **Servers > Cloud Servers**.
 3. Click the name of the server for which you want to generate a CSR.
 4. In the left-hand **Managing Your Server** section under **Help me with**, click **Generate a CSR**.